Tharakanadh20/Smart-Lender---Applicant-Credibility-Prediction-For-Loan-Approval/README.md

 - Reduction of non-profit asset losses for banks.
 - Enhanced contribution to the bank's overall financial stability.

-**GitHub Summary:**
-This GitHub repository showcases the Smart Lender project, emphasizing the significance of credit risk evaluation in banking.
-It provides detailed documentation on data preprocessing, model training, and selection.
-The repository includes code for Flask integration and IBM Cloud deployment, ensuring accessibility and scalability.

 **Conclusion:**
 Smart Lender, with its focus on machine learning techniques and technological integration, offers a robust solution for effective credit risk evaluation in the banking sector.
 This project stands as a testament to the power of data-driven decision-making in financial institutions.